KasparEtter/ef1p/internet/index.md

 of [DNS resolvers](https://en.wikipedia.org/wiki/Domain_Name_System#DNS_resolvers).
-Additionally, an attacker who can modify your network traffic can also replace the actual response from a name server with a malicious one because neither UDP nor IP authenticate the transmitted data.
+Additionally, an attacker who can modify your network traffic can also replace the actual response from a name server with a malicious one because neither UDP nor IP authenticates the transmitted data.
 To make things even worse,
 an attacker might not even have to modify your network traffic.
 As long as the attacker [sees your DNS query](#broadcasting-and-information-security)